Here’s Everything You Need to Get the Best Blowout Hair

 Denman Large Paddle Hair Brush

 Everyone should own this multi-functional, cushioned hairbrush.
-It’s suitable for all hair types, and can be used to detangle, smooth, blow dry, straighten, and style your hair when it’s both wet and dry.
+It’s suitable for all hair types, and can be used to detangle, smooth, blow dry, straighten, and style your hair when it’s both wet and dry (just like these hair straightener brushes do).
 It has flexible, nylon round-tipped bristles which are gentle on your scalp and evenly spaced to separate hair for faster drying.
 Meanwhile, the large, air-cushioned pad brush gently responds to the contours of your head which makes hair easier to brush.

 Davines OI Shampoo